antonfirsov/docs/2016/02-week2/2016-02-11-week-in-dotnet.md

 Last week on On .NET, [we had Scott Hunter](https://www.youtube.com/watch?v=g2a4W6Q7aRw), who is the new director of Program Management for .NET, in other words my grand-boss.
-Apparently I didn't say anything deserving firing, so we'll be back this week with another show.

 We'll be live on [Friday 10AM Pacific Time](https://www.youtube.com/watch?v=BEvn9aI6rd0), instead of our usual Thursday time.